nrfconnect/sdk-nrfxlib/softdevice_controller/README.rst

    * For Connectionless CTE Advertising, angle of arrival (AoA) is supported, but angle of departure (AoD) is not.
    * For Connection CTE Response, angle of arrival (AoA) is supported, but angle of departure (AoD) is not.
    * For the LE Power Control Request feature, the support is experimental, and acceptable power reduction (APR), controller-initiated power level management are not supported.
+   * For Periodic Advertising Sync Transfer - Sender, the support is experimental.

 .. _sdc_proprietary_feature_support: